piyalidas10/AI/Tutorials/Vector Database/README.md

 — enabling very fast similarity search and semantic retrieval, which traditional databases can’t do efficiently.
 They’re essential in modern AI applications like semantic search, recommendation engines, RAG (Retrieval-Augmented Generation), personalized search, and more.

+## What are the key components of how vector databases operate?
+Vector databases function through a combination of vector search, distance metrics, and vector indexing.
+These components work together to enable efficient retrieval of relevant data by comparing similarities between vectors, quantifying these similarities using distance metrics, and organising vector embeddings for streamlined retrieval operations.
+Let's explore each of these components to understand how vector databases function.

+**Vector Search**
+At the core of vector databases is the concept of vector search.
+This process involves comparing the similarity between vectors, where each vector represents an object or data point.
+By analyzing the semantic meaning encoded within these vectors, the database can efficiently retrieve objects that are similar to a given query vector.

+**Distance Metrics**
+To quantify the similarity between vectors, distance metrics are used.
+Common distance metrics include Euclidean distance, Manhattan distance, and cosine similarity.
+These metrics calculate the "distance" between vectors in multi-dimensional space, helping to identify the most relevant search results based on their proximity to the query vector.
+For an in-depth understanding of distance metrics in vector search, explore this Weaviate article.

+**Vector Indexing**
+Efficient data retrieval is crucial for the performance of vector databases, especially when dealing with large-scale datasets.
+Vector indexing is the process of organizing vector embeddings in a structured manner to expedite retrieval operations.
+Techniques such as clustering and indexing algorithms like Hierarchical Navigable Small World (HNSW) are commonly employed for this purpose.

+To see an overview of these concepts in action, Figure 3 illustrates a content-based retrieval workflow using vector space embeddings, demonstrating how documents, images, and audio can be transformed into vector representations and retrieved through an Approximate Nearest Neighbour (ANN) search.

 ## 📊 Vector DB Performance Comparison (for AI / RAG / Semantic Search)
 | **Database**               | **Latency**       | **Scalability**            | **Metadata Filtering** | **Hybrid Search** | **Best Strength**                                    |
 | -------------------------- | ----------------- | -------------------------- | ---------------------- | ----------------- | ---------------------------------------------------- |